 Children and teachers can use materials together for the greatest influence on learning.
 With older children, teachers might have intention for the materials and invite children to focus their attention on particular features, or wonder about meanings and significance together with children, or help children relate actions and properties to previous or future events.
 With infants and toddler, teachers’ interactions may be distracting, so consider a more unobtrusive presence.

-- and be intentionally focused on the child (with eyes and mind), to discover their current learning interest, level and needs.
+- Observe children and be intentionally focused on the child (with eyes and mind), to discover their current learning interest, level and needs.
 Try to identify children’s ideas, theories and interests in using loose parts, and look for patterns of action and behaviour (schemas), especially with infants and toddlers.

-- for children who are not showing initiative in using the materials.
+- Model appropriate play for children who are not showing initiative in using the materials.
 You might discreetly offer children alternative materials, such as a smaller ball if they are struggling to fit a larger ball down a tube.
 Encourage place-making such as making houses, dens, shops, with paths, furniture such as seats, and smaller items.
 Encourage children to add to these over a period of time.

 How might I inquire into the use of loose parts at my setting?